shedskin/shedskin/shedskin.rst

 DESCRIPTION
 ===========

 Shed Skin is an experimental Python-to-C++ compiler designed to speed up the execution of Python programs.
 It converts programs written in a static subset of Python to C++.
-The C++ code can be compiled to executable code, which can be run either as a standalone program or as a module easily imported and called from Python.
+The C++ code can be compiled to executable code, which can be run either as a standalone program or as a module imported and called from CPython.

 LIMITATIONS
 ===========